jon-jacky/home/commonplace.md

   fails to contribute to this dual purpose is from the point of view of the historian dead and barren."

+  Chapter 4, *Causation as History*, p.
+108 (no link):

+  I have hitherto consistently used the conventional phrase 'past and present'.
+But, as we all know, the present has no more than a notional existence as an imaginary dividing line between the past and the future.
+  In speaking of the present, I have already smuggled another time dimension into the argument.  ... since past and future are part of the same time-span, interest in the past and interest in the future are interconnected. ...
+Good historians, I suspect, ... have the future in their bones.
+Besides the question 'Why?' the historian also asks the question 'Whither?'

   Chapter 5, *History as Progress*, p.
 125, 121, 124-125 (no link):

   For the past 200 years historians have not only assumed a direction in